 - Pruning during dormancy gives the tree a better foundation for next spring.
 Pruning when leaves are absent makes it easier to improve the branching pattern and direct future growth.
 Furthermore, when a tree is pruned after the start of new growth in the spring, the blooming potential may be limited.

-- Winter pruning keeps trees safer through the season.
-Getting rid of weak or damaged branches clears that tree of areas that may break off in winter weather.
+- Winter tree trimming (pruning) keeps trees safer through the season and is a proactive storm prep best practice.
+Getting rid of weak or damaged branches clears that tree of areas that may break off in winter weather from heavy snow and winds.

 - A more precise prune is possible during the dormant season.
 Leaf drop throughout the fall season makes branches easier to see, so there is easy access to prune a tree at its core.
 This provides the most time-efficient solution for you.